dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 ```
  But the above template may not contain ALL labels we may want to use at the end, to solve this problem we'll create a cluster with standard template.
 First we'll create a new template with all labels suitable for cms
  by default create_template use "CMS Web" project, therefore
- we'll use "default" project by resetting OS_PROJECT_NAME
+ we'll use the "default" project by resetting OS_PROJECT_NAME
  the create_template.sh script will create cmsweb-template-DATE (where DATE is the date of today)
 ```
 # you can find list of projects you're using